Fluffy cinnamon roll milk bread, aka cinnamon rolls in loaf form.

 can I use instant yeast instead of active dry yeast?

-Yes of course!
-Instead of mixing the heated milk, sugar, and yeast together, just pop all of the dough ingredients into your mixing bowl to start kneading.
-I do highly recommend refrigerating the dough overnight to make it easier to work with and more flavorful.
-However, if you are making the recipe all in one day, and using instant yeast, simply let the dough rest for just 10 minutes as the first rise, then proceed with the rest of the recipe.
+Definitely – just pop all of the dough ingredients into your mixing bowl to start kneading.
+I recommend refrigerating the dough overnight to make it easier to work with and more flavorful.
+However, if you are making the recipe all in one day, and using instant yeast, let the dough rest for just 10 minutes as the first rise (or whatever the instructions are on your yeast packet), then proceed with the rest of the recipe.

 can I make the dough ahead of time?

 Yes, and I highly recommend it!
 Brioche dough is a very enriched dough that can be hard to work with when warm.
-Simply knead the dough together, cover it, and leave it to rise in the fridge overnight.
-When ready to make the loaf simply take the dough out of the fridge and proceed with the recipe.
+Knead the dough together, cover it, and leave it to rise in the fridge overnight.
+When you’re ready, take the dough out of the fridge and proceed with the recipe.

 Cinnamon Roll Milk Bread